JJWizardMP/PyTinyfy/README.md

 ## License

-This script is licensed under the MIT License.
+This script is licensed under GPL-2.0 License.
 See LICENSE file for details.